 7 Things you should know about HIPAA rules

-So what is HIPAA, and why should you be worried about it?
+So, what is HIPAA, and why should you be worried about it?
 HIPAA is designed to protect the medical privacy of patients.
 If your organization comes under a HIPAA-covered entity, then complying with these rules can save you from a world of trouble.
 Organizations are often fined multi-million dollars for non-compliance with these strict rules, so making yourself aware of them and starting off on the road to HIPAA compliance needs to be your first priority.
-Here are the seven most important things you must know about HIPAA rules.

 Who should be Concerned about HIPAA?